American decline: Geopolitical overreach

 According to historian Emmanuel Todd, an expansion in military activity and aggression can appear to reflect an increase in capacity while masking a decline in actual power.
-He observes that this occurred with the Soviet Union in the 1970s, with Russia currently, and with the Roman Empire, and that the United States may be going through a similar period in time.
+He observes that this occurred with the Soviet Union in the 1970s, with Russia prior to the War in Ukraine, and with the Roman Empire, and that the United States may be going through a similar period in time.

 Chalmers Johnson noted in 2006 that there were 38 large and medium-sized American facilities spread around the globe in 2005 — mostly air and naval bases — approximately the same number as Britain's 36 naval bases and army garrisons at its imperial zenith in 1898.
-Kennedy compares the U.S. situation to Great Britain's prior to World War I, saying that the map of U.S. bases is similar.

 Culture

 Commentators such as Allan Bloom, E. D. Hirsch, and Russel Jacoby have suggested American culture is in decline.
 Samuel P. Huntington commented critically on a trend in American culture and politics of predicting constant decline since the late 1950s.
 As he saw it, declinism came in several distinct waves, namely in reaction to the Soviet Union's launch of Sputnik; to the Vietnam War; to the oil shock of 1973; to Soviet tensions in the late 1970s; and to the general unease that accompanied the end of the Cold War.
 According to American historian Russell Jacoby, the rise of academic Marxism, radical political economies, and critical literary and cultural studies since World War II has contributed to the decline of American culture.

 William J. Bennett argued that America's cultural decline is signaling "a shift in the public's attitudes and beliefs".
 According to the Index of Leading Cultural Indicators, published in 1993, statistically portraying the moral, social and behavioral conditions of modern American society, often described as 'values', America's cultural condition was in decline with respect to the situations of 30 years ago, 1963.
 The index showed that there has been an increase in violent crime by more than 6 times, illegitimate births by more than 5 times, the divorce rate by 5 times, the percentage of children living in single-parent homes by four times, and the teenage suicide rate by three times during the 30-year period.
 However, by 2011, Bennett and others had acknowledged that there had been a marked reduction in the violent crime rate, a reduction of suicide and divorce, as well as improvements in many other social metrics, since 1993.
 Bennett wrote that contemporary authors see these improving metrics as evidence that the social decline from the 1960s to the early 1990s was temporary, while others (including Bennett) remain sceptical.